threefoldtech/0-db/README.md

 This is the only blocking function right now.
 In server side, your connection is set `pending` and you won't receive anything until someone executed the expected command.

+## HISTORY
+This command allows you to go back in time, when your overwrite a key.

+You always need to set the expected key as first argument: `HISTORY mykey`

+Without more argument, you'll get information about the current state of the key.
+The returned value are always the same format, an array made like this:

+1. A binary string which can be used to go deeper on the history
+2. The timestamp (unix) when the key was created
+3. The payload of the data at that time

+To rollback in time, you can follow the history by calling again the same command, with as extra argument the first key received (a binary string).
+Eg: `HISTORY mykey "\x00\x00\x1b\x00\x00\x00"`

+When requesting an extra argument, you'll get the previous entry.
+And so on...

 # Namespaces
 A namespace is a dedicated directory on index and data root directory.